 They are so good right out of the frying pan.
 I couldn't stop thinking about how good those little apple pies are from the grocery store.
 You know the ones that are coated in icing?
 Yes!

-- I made a quick glaze with powdered sugar and milk.
-I completely dunked them pies in the icing using a fork and then let them dry on a wire rack.
+- Completely dunk the pies in the icing using a fork and then let them dry on a wire rack.

-The icing takes these to over the top amazing.
-I am thinking these are literally the best thing I've ever made.
+The icing takes these homemade fried apple pies to over the top amazing.
+I am thinking these are literally the best thing I’ve ever made.
 EVER.

 I'm a southern girl and love my deep fried foods.
 I try to be moderate about such things but these fried pies are impossible to resist!

-I seriously love these pies and I'm telling you the pastry crust is to die for but I will also say this is not the kind of dessert you whip up in a hurry.
+The pastry crust for these apple hand pies is to die for but I will also say this is not the kind of dessert you whip up in a hurry.

 There are lots of steps and it takes a bit of time to roll out the dough and shape the pies.
 However, they are worth every single minute and every single calorie!

-Apple Fritter Cake is a simple loaf cake to bake for any day of the week.
+- Apple Fritter Cake is a simple loaf cake with layers of cinnamon sugar and tart apples to bake for any day of the week.

 Ingredients